 Anyone under investigation by the CID needs a competent criminal tax lawyer as soon as an agent makes contact.
 The attorneys at Odom & Davis have been handling criminal tax cases for over 35 years.
 We have walked numerous clients through the process outlined above with good results.
 We deal with criminal tax cases on a daily basis, and understand the laws and procedures in this area.
 If we are unsuccessful in resolving the case civilly, our tax fraud lawyers are experienced litigators who are ready to take these cases to trial.

 We have two important goals in any criminal tax case.
-The first is to stop the civil audit from turning into a criminal matter that could result in jail time and substantial fines.
+First, to convince the CID or DOJ the case should be handled by the civil department.
 Second, if the case does end in a criminal indictment, to build a defense against the allegations and take the facts before a jury.

 Leave your criminal tax case in the hands of qualified tax fraud lawyers.
-Contact us today for your consultation.
+Contact us today for a consultation.

 The following is a list of articles written by attorneys at Odom & Davis covering various topics related to criminal tax defense:

 - Criminal Tax Sentencing in Federal Court

 - Overview of Federal Sentencing – Part One

 - Overview of Federal Sentencing – Part Two

 - Supreme Court Narrows Obstruction in Criminal Tax Cases

 - Criminal Tax and the Crypto Market